dudarev/progressio/README.md

     typing just 'p' will output all items to do

     add     [-p id] -t TITLE  - add an item with TITLE, flag -p points to parent id count                     - count items done and to be done done    [n]               - mark item with id n as done help                      - print help
-    log    [-d]              - log items, flag -d for done
+    log     [-d]              - log items, flag -d for done version                   - version of the program (-v and --version also work)

 ## Inspirations